Basil Wigoder

 Basil Thomas Wigoder, Baron Wigoder QC (12 February 1921 – 12 August 2004) was a politician and barrister in the United Kingdom.

 Early life

 Wigoder, whose father was a dentist, and mother a judge, studied history at Oriel College, Oxford, after attending Manchester Grammar School.
 During World War II, he served between 1942 and 1945 in the Royal Artillery.
 On 14 August 1942 he was promoted to second Lieutenant.
-After the war, he began law studies at Oriel College and he was also president of the Oxford Union, the Debate chamber of the university until 1946.
+He served with the 30th Field Regiment, Royal Artillery, and saw action in the Battle of Monte Cassino, the liberation of Rome, the Battle of Florence, and during the British intervention in Greece in 1944–45.
+After the war, he began law studies at Oriel College and he was also president of the Oxford Union, the debate chamber of the university until 1946.
 After graduation, he was called to the Bar at Gray's Inn in 1946.

 Career

 Public prosecutor and lawyer

 After being called to the Bar, he dealt mainly with criminal law and was introduced in 1951 by his lawyer A. P. Marshall in the case Willcock v Muckle, which led to the end of the use of identity cards from the war.

 In the following years, he became one of the leading specialist lawyers for Individual rights.
 As prosecutor, he worked in the case against Anthony Reuter, a leader of the youth protest movement Teddy Boy, who was sentenced in 1956 for malicious injury to five years imprisonment, and against a man in 1961 to 50 pound sterling after kicking a greyhound at a greyhound race at Wembley.